 Mc Bsx, 21

-If you were to paint a map of Greece today, the only colour that'd be appropriate is black.
+If you were to paint a map of Greece today, the only color that'd be appropriate is black.
 This country belongs to a generation of young people who have been sentenced to a life without dreams.

 Joanna Panagiotopoulou, 21